compute-io/lcg/README.md

 m = 2^31 - 1 => 2147483647
 </pre>

-The values for a, c, and m in htfrand are taken from Park and Miller, "Random Number Generators: Good Ones Are Hard To Find" (2); the letters 'htf' in htfrand are from the phrase "Hard to Find" in the title of the article.
-Park's and Miller's article is also the starting point for a recipe in the second (1992) edition of _Numerical Recipes in C_ (3).
+The values for a, c, and m in lcg are taken from Park and Miller, "Random Number Generators: Good Ones Are Hard To Find" (2); Park's and Miller's article is also the basis for a recipe in the second (1992) edition of _Numerical Recipes in C_ (3); the code in this module for the most part follows _Numerical Recipes_.

+### Period

 Numerical Recipes states that this generator has a period of approximately 2.1e9.
 (4)